jmponce20/CFU3_Jean-mari/README.md

-# CFU3_Jean-mari
+# A simple sample web page
-A sample for a schoolwork
+A sample for a schoolwork: by jean mari j ponce jr
+<head> Hi :3 </head>